-Fact: A fact is reported.
+Fact8: A fact is reported.
 A fact defines a single, observable, reportable piece of information contained within a business report, or fact value, contextualized for unambiguous interpretation or analysis by one or more distinguishing characteristics (properties of the fact).
 A fact value is one property of a fact.
 Every fact has exactly one fact value.

-1.2.
-Facts reported in a business report have characteristics.
+1.3.
+Facts reported in a report have characteristics.

 Facts have characteristics.
-Characteristics describe facts.
+Characteristics provide information that describe facts and allows for distinguishing one fact for another fact in a report.